boat-sirapob/boat-sirapob/README.md

 # About Me
 My name is Sirapob Sriviriyahphaiboon.
-I am a year 2 student at KMITL pursuing a degree in Software Engineering.
+I am a year 3 student at the University of Glasgow pursuing a bachelor's degree in Software Engineering.

 # Contact Me
 email: boat.sirapob@gmail.com
+linkedin: linkedin.com/in/boat-sirapob